idkclub/idk.club/markology.md

 ## What is this?

-An opionated, zettelkasten-inspired note creation and linking tool.
+An opinionated, zettelkasten-inspired note creation and linking tool.

 ## Supports: